南京大学外国语学院英语系学位论文撰写要求

 The first version is not nearly so effective as the second because, with a strong of prepositions, it is passive, indirect and vague in meaning.

-Beware And beware of pairs of words that sacrifice plain sense to contrived rhythm: “With careless nonchalance, she threw her bag over her shoulder.”
-Clearly, either “carelessly” or “nonchalantly” will serve your purpose; our purposes, but you we don’t need both.
+Beware of pairs of words that sacrifice plain sense to contrived rhythm: “With careless nonchalance, she threw her bag over her shoulder.”
+Clearly, either “carelessly” or “nonchalantly” will serve your purpose; you don’t need both.

 Also, expletives (“there are”, “it is”) often launch weak sentences: “There are many people who find modernity intimidating.”
 Try either of the following: